dfwood90/draft-js-import-element/README.md

 You can optionally pass a second `Object` argument to `stateFromElement` with the following supported properties:

+- `blockRenderFilter`: Callback function to set block type based on HTML tag name.
+Example:

+        stateFromElement(element, {
+            // Should always return null or a valid block type. `tagName` is a lowercase version of the HTML tag name
+            blockRenderFilter: (tagName) => {
+                switch (tagName) {
+                    // This example forces all elements with the h6 tag to be assigned the block quote block type case 'h6':
+                        // You can import `BLOCK_TYPE` from Draft.js' `draft-js-utils` or use a string return BLOCK_TYPE.BLOCKQUOTE;
+                    default:
+                        return null;
+                }
+            }
+        });

 - `elementStyles`: HTML element name as key, DraftJS style string as value.
 Example:

         stateFromElement(element, {